OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 > Office applications are supported on different platforms and run on desktops, web browsers, tablets, and mobile devices.
 You can't specify which platform can be used to run your add-in.
 For example, if you specify `Mailbox`, both Outlook on the web and on Windows can be used to run your add-in.

 > [!NOTE]
-> It is not possible for an add-in manifest to apply to more than one type; Mail, Task pane, or Content.
+> It is not possible for an add-in manifest to apply to more than one type: Mail, Task pane, or Content.
 This means that if you want your add-in to be installable on Outlook and on one of the other Office applications, you must create *two* add-ins, one with a Mail type manifest and the other with a Task pane or Content type manifest.

 > [!IMPORTANT]
 > We no longer recommend that you create and use Access web apps and databases in SharePoint.
 As an alternative, we recommend that you use [Microsoft PowerApps](https://powerapps.microsoft.com/) to build no-code business solutions for web and mobile devices.

 ## Specify which Office versions and platforms can host your add-in

-*You cannot* explicitly *specify the Office versions and builds or the platforms on which your add-in should be installable*, and you wouldn't want to because you would have to revise your manifest whenever support for the add-in features that your add-in uses is extended to a new version or platform.
-Instead, you specify in the manifest the APIs that your add-in needs.
+You cannot explicitly specify the Office versions and builds or the platforms on which your add-in should be installable, and you wouldn't want to because you would have to revise your manifest whenever support for the add-in features that your add-in uses is extended to a new version or platform.
+Instead, specify in the manifest the APIs that your add-in needs.
 Office prevents the add-in from being installed on combinations of Office version and platform that do not support the APIs and ensures that the add-in won't appear in **My Add-ins**.

 > [!IMPORTANT]
 > Only use the base manifest to specify the API members that your add-in must have to be of any significant value at all.
-If your add-in uses an API for some features but has other useful features that don't require the API, you should design the add-in so that it is installable on platform and Office verison combinations that don't support the API, but provides a diminished experience on those combinations.
+If your add-in uses an API for some features but has other useful features that don't require the API, you should design the add-in so that it is installable on platform and Office version combinations that don't support the API but provides a diminished experience on those combinations.
 For more information, see [Design for alternate experiences](#design-for-alternate-experiences).

 ### Requirement sets